Introduction: The limits of radical unintelligibility

 Citizen’s unstable syntactical hybridity reflects the social position of its various protagonists, who often speak from settings ordinarily associated with white privilege (a campus café, the queue for Starbucks, a therapist’s office, a house viewing with a realtor).
 At their most grammatical, these speakers are generally on the brink of successfully assimilating into this network, until a (micro-)aggression arrives to remind them of the precarious status they enjoy in this world and how easily it could be overturned.
 The essayistic, narrative style functions as a corrective or first response, amending the social record to note that something unacceptable has taken place, while registering this complaint using orderly syntax that upholds existing social norms overall.
 Taken in isolation, this linguistic approach seems to imply an essential faith in incremental progressive change.
 It is in the book’s latter sections, which enter into closer and closer dialogue with the fatal official violence meted out to black men such as Trayvon Martin and Mark Duggan, that the language becomes more fragmentary and involuted, resulting ultimately in Part VII’s broken, agrammatical verse:

-I they he she we you turn
+I they he she we you turn only to discover the encounter

 to be alien in this place.65